LifeFone Medical Alert Review 2024: Affordable Fall Detection and On-the-Go Systems

 Device range (feet)1,3001,300UnlimitedUnlimited1,400Unlimited

-Connection typeLandlineAT&T cellularAT&T or Verizon cellularAT&T cellularAT&T cellularAT&T cellular
+Connection typeLandlineAT&T cellularAT&T or Verizon cellularAT&T cellularAT&T or Verizon cellularAT&T cellular

 Location trackingNoNoYesYesYesYes